Caterina Preda -

 Naked Traian or yet another failed monument in Bucharest

-May 6, 2012 by cpreda No Comments
+May 6, 2012 by cpreda 19 Comments

 The most recent monument inaugurated in Bucharest belongs to the sculptor Vasile Gorduz and shows the Roman emperor Traian naked and holding the symbol of the Roman and Dacian fusion (the wolf/snake).
 This depiction, placed on the steps of the Museum of National History has been greeted by all sorts of jokes and derision as authorities themselves fight each other (the current mayor Oprescu and the director of the museum Oberlander Tarnoveanu).
 I raised this issue before: why not a more interactive form of decision concerning public monuments?
 This time the cost of the project is not so enormous as for previous recent monuments but still the issue remains.
 Why inaugurate (as the mayor Oprescu announced) an entire series of monuments dedicated to the fusion of Romans and Dacians (oh so dear to the protochronism of the 1970s-1980s)?
 Why “tradition” and our “glorious” history are the only things politicians have in mind when public art is concerned?
 Contemporary art still seems rather an extraterrestrial form of art for Romanian public authorities.